amitxv/PC-Tuning/docs/debug-services.md

     <summary>Example</summary>

-    - An example of what the beginning of what the ``Services-Enable.bat`` script could look like:
+    - An example of what the beginning of the ``Services-Enable.bat`` script could look like:

         ```bat
         reg.exe add "HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e967-e325-11ce-bfc1-08002be10318}" /v "LowerFilters" /t REG_MULTI_SZ /d "EhStorClass" /f